 Burn stroke length can alter the color of the burn results.

 This image shows 3 different burn patches.
 Each one is slightly different in color and height.
-The shortest one is the darkest.
+The shortest burns are the darkest.
 The longest one, that I’m burning in, is the palest.

 METHOD 4 – PRESS AND PAUSE